Neural network method to search for long transient gravitational waves: Results

 \subsection{Changing the braking index}

-To test the robustness of our method, we tried to test the denoiser and later train and test the classifier on the same signals, the same $f_0$ and $\epsilon$, but this time with a braking index randomly taken in the range [3.5, 5].
-It is important to be able to retrieve signals with different braking indexes in order to take into account the different radiation processes of the star.
+At the beginning of our work we trained our model assuming a braking index $n=5$ (see equation (\ref{Eq:spin_down_general})), that is, without taking into account the electromagnetic contribution to the spin-down (which is described, for instance, in \cite{Dall_Osso_braking_index}).
+To assess the robustness of the model, we tested its performance by injecting signals with \textcolor{black}{different} values of $n$, since our goal in the future is to generalize our technique by combining electromagnetic and gravitational torques.
+So using the models already trained, we tried to test the denoiser and later train and test the classifier on signals, with the same $f_0$ and $\epsilon$, with n randomly taken in the range [3.5, 5].
+It is important to be able to retrieve signals with different braking indexes in order to take into account the different emission processes of the star.
 In particular, we would like to have the capability of finding signals in regimes that differ from purely gravitational emissions.
-We are not training the denoiser again; we are using the best model of the previous subsection, trained with n=5.
+We did not train the denoiser again; rather we have used the best model of the previous subsection, trained with $n$ = 5.
 Then, with the new denoised maps, we trained the classifier again.
 The idea is to show that even if we make a restrictive assumption, the model is able to retrieve different power laws from the one we trained it with.
-In Fig. (\ref{fig:brake_parameters}), we show the new parameter space, where $f_0$ and $\epsilon$ are the same as the previous section, while we changed $n$.
-For what concerns preserving the signal, in Fig. (\ref{fig:over_nbrake}), we reported the best value of the overlap for each set of maps as a function of initial frequency, ellipticity and braking index.
+In Fig. \ref{fig:brake_parameters}, we show the new parameter space, where $f_0$ and $\epsilon$ are the same as the previous section, while we changed $n$.
+For what it concerns the fraction of the pixels of the signal which is preserved, in Fig. \ref{fig:over_nbrake}, we report the best value of the overlap for each set of maps as a function of initial frequency, ellipticity and braking index.

 From the right-hand panel, we can notice that there is no trend in the braking index, in fact, the values of the overlap do not seem to depend on $n$.
-Although, on the left-hand panel, we notice the usual trend in $f_{0}$ and $\epsilon$.
-However, the different braking index makes the classification procedure easier in the upper right corner of the parameter space while worsening the situation in the middle, as we can notice comparing with Fig. (\ref{fig:den_over}).\\ As a consequence, the classification task is more difficult.
-In Fig. (\ref{fig:eff_FAP_nbrake}), we report the values of efficiency, FAP and F1 score for different thresholds; the maximum of the F1 score (fuchsia line) corresponds to
+Nevertheless, on the left-hand panel, we notice the usual trend in $f_{0}$ and $\epsilon$.
+However, the different braking index makes the classification procedure easier in the upper right corner of the parameter space while worsening the situation in the middle, as we can notice comparing with Fig. \ref{fig:den_over}.
+As a consequence, the classification task is more difficult.
+In Fig. \ref{fig:eff_FAP_nbrake}, we report the values of efficiency, FAP and F1 score for different thresholds; the maximum of the F1 score (fuchsia line) corresponds to

 in this case, the efficiency with a threshold on the initial frequency is slightly worse.

 The efficiency is worse than (\ref{eq:FAP_eff}, \ref{eq:FAP_eff_mask}), but we gain a better FAP, so fixing the FAP at $4\%$, as in the first case Eq. (\ref{eq:FAP_eff}), we obtain: